-PCAs work in a diverse range of settings as independent contractors or employed through an agency and may be required to travel.
+PCAs work in diverse settings as independent contractors or are employed through an agency and may be required to travel.
 Depending on where you live, the agency you apply to, and the degree of care you’re interested in providing, you may not need to take a training course.
 For example, companion caregivers generally don’t need extra training or education.
-But if you want to broaden your skillset, you should consider all training options.
+But if you want to broaden your skillset, consider all training options.

 Certified Nursing Assistant (CNA)